qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 points show the highest frequency.

 While this is a two-dimensional graph, the dataset represents over 100 dimensions!

-## Optimize RAM with immutable text fields

-We have optimized the required RAM with immutable text fields.
-We minimize what is stored.
-Based on our tests, we've reduced by the amount of required RAM by around 10%.

-Mutable documents require additional RAM.

-## Optimized text field loading

-Insertion in increasing order

-Avoid binary search while loading

 ## Dynamic CPU saturation internals